NCAR/python-tutorial/source/tutorials/beginner.rst

 In building your first Python script we will set up our workspace, read a :code:`.txt` file, and learn git fundamentals.

-Open a terminal to begin:
+Open a regular or anaconda/miniconda terminal to begin:

 1. Create a directory: